jbannick/hellokata-java/src/modules/hellomodulesusingnonmodlib2/README.md

 To build and run this app:

-- You must have Java 9 or greater installed
+- You must have Java JDK 9 or greater installed
 - You must have jackson-core.2.9.0.jar at JSON_HOME
 - You must have jackson-annotations.2.9.0.jar at JSON_HOME
 - You must have jackson-databind.2.9.0.jar at JSON_HOME